swannekim/MS2025-MCP-Azure/00-MCP-Server/README.md

-# Step 1.
-What is MCP Server?
+# What is MCP Server?

 ---